 Really.
 We're not.
 Take me, for example: I have an insane fear of spiders.
 This makes no sense.
 I don't live in a place with spiders that can actually hurt me.
 Nevertheless, they freak me out to the point that I will call for help (or maybe throw things from a safe distance) if I spot one.

 But worse than that is my fear of needles.
 Oh, boy.
 Oh, boy.
-(Did I mention I’m going to the dentist today?)
-This fear informs how I’m behaving today.
-It’s made me distracted and a little irritable.
-I can’t stop worrying about it, though I know how dumb that is.
-It’s one prick, then no pain—and yet I am stomach-twistingly afraid.
+This is particularly relevant for me right now because my tooth went bad and I'm going to the dentist today.
+This fear informs how I'm behaving today.
+It's made me distracted and a little irritable.
+I can't stop worrying about it, though I know how dumb that is.
+It's one prick, then no pain—and yet I am stomach-twistingly afraid.

 The Power of Fear in Characterization

 This fear is illogical, yet it has dictated much of my day, and if I had an option that didn't involve needles, I'd take it.
 That right there is why you need to know your character's irrational fear.

 That fear can change your character's entire direction.
 Fear affects the plot.
 Fear can change your character's decisions (which is the strongest form of characterization).
 It can even alter how they handle change, enemies, or whatever.
 And that makes it a powerful tool for characterization.

 So here's your writing prompt for today: figure out your character's most illogical fear.
 Then take fifteen minutes, write, and make them face it.

 This can be silly or serious.
 Your character can have a life-changing revelation, or just hide under a pillow going “La la la!” until it goes away.
 Write the response the way your character wants to respond.